 Treatment of acute disc injuries will vary with the severity and extent of the person’s symptoms.
 A bulging disc with or without sciatic nerve involvement, treatment may include short term bed rest, electrotherapy, traction, graduated mobilization as well as a prescription of extension exercises and sometimes the use of taping or a back brace.
 These may be used in conjunction with anti-inflammatory medication to provide further relief.

 It is important to avoid any movements or positions which aggravate your pain.
-McKenzie exercises may also be given along with ‘hands on’ and dry needling techniques to assist with pain reduction or to restore the mobility and promote an environment of healing.
+McKenzie exercises may also be given along with ‘hands-on’ and dry needling techniques to assist with pain reduction or to restore mobility and promote an environment of healing.

-Tissue healing may be further promoted through the use of electrotherapy, massage, joint and sciatic nerve mobilisation as well as back pain exercises to give sciatica pain relief.
-Spinal mobilisation and manipulation be combined with precise stretching and trunk stabilisation exercises to normalise spinal mobility and core control.
+Tissue healing may be further promoted through the use of electrotherapy, massage, joint, and sciatic nerve mobilization as well as back pain exercises to give sciatica pain relief.
+Spinal mobilization and manipulation be combined with precise stretching and trunk stabilization exercises to normalize spinal mobility and core control.

-As improvement continues, stabilisation is progressed from slow, controlled contractions to faster and more automated activities to more approximate lifestyle conditions.
-Both strengthening and aerobic conditioning may then be built on top of this stabilisation base to give maximum protection against re-injury as well as to facilitate a higher level of physical performance.
+As improvement continues, stabilization is progressed from slow, controlled contractions to faster and more automated activities to more approximate lifestyle conditions.
+Both strengthening and aerobic conditioning may then be built on top of this stabilization base to give maximum protection against re-injury as well as to facilitate a higher level of physical performance.

-Finally, lifestyle components such as work / home environments, equipment, as well as habitual movements and postures must also be addressed if optimal function is to be achieved and injury recurrence is to be minimised.
+Finally, lifestyle components such as work/home environments, equipment, as well as habitual movements and postures must also be addressed if an optimal function is to be achieved and injury recurrence is to be minimized.

 - For complex or chronic conditions, you may qualify for the EPC (Enhanced Primary Care Program) allowing you to receive 5 allied health services each calendar year with a referral from your doctor.
 For more information, please call Bodywise Health on 1 300 BODYWISE (263 994).